best vitamins for gut health

 Fiber for Gut Health

 While supplements can serve as an important addition to a functional medicine treatment plan, you cannot out-supplement a poor diet.
 Your gut requires a variety of whole foods, fiber, healthy fats, and protein.
 Make sure to include a good source of fiber with every meal and snack.
 Fruits, vegetables, nuts, seeds, legumes, and whole grains are the best sources of fiber to fuel your healthy gut bacteria.
-Need some inspiration?
-Check out our Root Meal Plans, each specifically designed for general health, constipation, or people with symptoms of gas and bloating.

 Key Takeaways

 Your gut is a complex ecosystem that requires the right fuel and environment to function properly.
 Some of the best vitamins for gut health include vitamin D, magnesium, vitamin C, and zinc.
-An effective probiotic, like Megaspore, can provide additional benefits by correcting imbalances in gut bacteria and reducing leaky gut.
+An effective probiotic, like Spore Probiotic, can provide additional benefits by correcting imbalances in gut bacteria and reducing leaky gut.
 Finally, you should always include a source of fiber with each meal and snack to promote a robust and diverse gut microbiome.

 Related Articles

-IBS Functional Medicine
+Inflammation Functional Medicine